 An authoritarian rancher, Barbara Stanwyck, who rules an Arizona county with her private posse of hired guns.
 When a new marshall arrives to set things straight, the cattle queen finds herself falling, brutally for the avowedly non-violent lawman.
 Both have itchy-fingered brothers, a female gunmaker enters the picture, and things go desperately wrong.
 Written by

-When the gunsmith is fitting Wes for a new rifle she had him holding the stock from a model 1898 Mauser which would not have been invented for another 20 years.
-Then Wes also picks up a Winchester barreled action & looks through it to see the lady gunsmith which is not possible due to there being no straight line of sight through the action.
+When the gunsmith is fitting Wes for a new rifle, she had him holding the stock from a model 1898 Mauser which would not have been invented for another 20 years.
+Then Wes also picks up a Winchester barreled action and looks through it to see the lady gunsmith, which is not possible due to there being no straight line of sight through the action.
 See more »

 Sam Fuller actually made a good number of westerns in his early career, and thanks to DVD we are finally able to see these at home just in these past few years.
 I can't say how long I was looking for "Baron of Arizona."
 Pleased to say that this one is just as ambitious and fulfilling as the other two that I've seen, "Baron" and "I Shot Jesse James."
 Barbara Stanwyck is welcome in ANY western film as far as I'm concerned, and Barry Sullivan's "long walk" is the most stylish you'll ever see.
 Dean Jagger provides his usual characterization of a conflicted and compromised noble man.